CraigB-spinner/Arcade-Spinner/Coin-Play-Exit.md

 Since Zero Delay USB Encoder uses common +ve, and Key inputs are pulled-low,
 when button is pressed, input signal will short to +5V (high to the MCU glob-top).
 Reverse the SPST switch contacts red & black (with extra yellow lead) wires and connect the yellow wire to LED +ve contact.
 The LED Gnd will use the black daisy chain wire.
 What is happening: LED cathode is connected to Gnd (normal), but Anode is connected to input signal which is pulled-low by the MCU.
 Both side are Gnd and LED does not light.
 When you press the button, you short input signal to +5V, which is jumpered to LED anode, the LED glows.
-For 3 wire Zero Delay USB Encoder CY-822B with Black-Yellow-Red (always-on) sockets change wires to Yellow-Black-Red (lit-when-pressed) in socket.
-(Note: wire polarity of Red & Black are reversed from colour standard where harnesses are Red is Gnd, Black is +5V, Yellow (center pin) is signal pin)
+For 3 wire Zero Delay USB Encoder CY-822B with Black-Yellow-Red (always-on) sockets change wiring to Yellow-Black-Red (lit-when-pressed) in socket.
+(Note: wire polarity of Red & Black are reversed from colour standard where harnesses are Red is Gnd, Black is +5V, Yellow (center pin) is pin signal.)
 <br/>
 More current USB Encoder model(s) may have +5V sockets (red Jst Xh) on board.
 <br/>